Smoking On A Gas Grill Tutorial

 One easy solution in a pinch is to use liquid smoke in your sauce or marinade.
 This is never going to create your finest flavors, but it certainly can work for casual grilling.
 Be careful with it though, as it can be overpowering if you use too much.

 Try mixing one half tablespoon in with a cup of ketchup, a tablespoon of molasses or honey, and a dash of your favorite hot sauce.
-That makes a quick and easy, sweet and smoky sauce that's delicious on pork chops or hamburgers.
+That makes a quick and easy, sweet and smoky sauce that's delicious on pork chops, pork butt, pork shoulder, turkey breast or hamburgers.
+Cooking brisket or smoke meat is another option.

 Another way to get that great smoke flavor into your meat with little effort is a smoked salt rub.
 There are dozens out on the market.
 You can even make your own.